 Trump Displays Altered Map Of Hurricane Dorian's Path To Include Alabama

-On Wednesday, during an Oval Office briefing on Hurricane Dorian, President Trump displayed what appeared to be an official National Weather Service map from last Thursday, in which the storm's projected path was extended Alabama by someone using a black marker.
+On Wednesday, during an Oval Office briefing on Hurricane Dorian, President Trump displayed what appeared to be an official National Weather Service map from last Thursday, in which the storm's projected path was extended to Alabama by someone using a black marker.

 "We got lucky in Florida — very, very lucky indeed.
 We had actually, our original chart was that it was going to be hitting Florida directly," Trump said.